spine/spine/site/site.md

       }
     });

-Since Spine uses [delegation](http://api.jquery.com/delegate) for events, it does't matter if the contents of `el` change.
+Since Spine uses [delegation](http://api.jquery.com/delegate) for events, it doesn't matter if the contents of `el` change.
 The appropriate events will still be fired when necessary.

 As well as DOM events, `Spine.Controller` has been extended with `Spine.Events`, meaning that you can bind and trigger custom events.